ImgBotApp/InternetNL/detail/mail/dnssec/mx-exists/verdict/servfail_en.md

 The name servers of your mail server (MX) domain are *broken*.
 They returned an error (`SERVFAIL`) to our queries for a DNSSEC signature.
-Please let the name server operator (often your mail provider) fix this soon.
+Please contact your name server operator (often your mail provider) to fix this soon.